gkjohnson/urdf-loaders/README.md

 As projects progress, changes are made to robots that will affect RL policies, overall kinematics, and to be able to quickly modify and test will be valuable over a webapp.

+# Features Added:
+- Edit, Export and Apply URDF text content directly to model
+- Console Debug interface + Stats
+- Easy UI for editing Joint and Link perameters and writing to URDF file for export, or directly to model
+- Slider section Mimic joint support and master joint reference
+- Up Axis set from URDF list item
+- Resize and drag interface window

 # To Be Developed:

-- ~~URDF Export after modification~~
-- ~~Degrees as input for YPR, and bi-directional conversion from RAD in urdf and Quaternion in threejs~~
 - URDF Mesh Manipulation in multiple modalities
 - Support drop of URDF only and use existing meshes that have been uploaded prior
 - Support for VR input to control appendages